A lawyer shall not:

 Obstructing Access to Evidence or Testimony

 A lawyer may not take part in unlawfully obstructing another party’s access to documentary or other evidence that is potentially relevant to a matter.
 See La.
 Rules of Prof’l Conduct R. 3.4(a) (2004); Restatement (Third) of the Law Governing Lawyers § 118(2) (2000) (stating that lawyer cannot obstruct access to evidence in violation of court order or obstruction of justice statute).
 Likewise, a lawyer may not request that a person other than a client refrain from talking with an opponent or an opponent’s lawyer unless: (1) that person is a relative, employee or other agent of the client, and (2) the lawyer reasonably believes that the person’s interests will not thereby be adversely affected.
 See La.
-Rules of Prof’l Conduct Rule 3.4(f) (2004); see also Restatement (Third) of the Law Governing Lawyers § 116 (2000); In re Hall, 161 So.
-3d 643, 644, 2015-1208 (La.
-2015) (defendant violated Rule 3.4(b) by giving detox shampoo to client before hair-follicle drug test).
+Rules of Prof’l Conduct r.
+3.4(f) (2004); see also Restatement (Third) of the Law Governing Lawyers § 116 (2000); In re Hall, 184 So.
+3d 1279 (La.
+2016) (defendant violated Rule 3.4(b) by giving detox shampoo to client before hair-follicle drug test).